MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_08-Manage_Virtual_Machines.md

                     ]
    ```

+    >**Note**: If you are using a tool that pastes the code in line by line intellisense may add extra brackets causing validation errors.
+You may want to paste the code into notepad first and then paste it into line 49.

     >**Note**: This section of the template creates two managed disks and attaches them to **az104-08-vm1**, similarly to the storage configuration of the first virtual machine via the Azure portal.

 1. Click **Save** and, back on the **Custom template** blade, enable the checkbox **I agree to the terms and conditions stated above** and click **Purchase**.